crazyantlabs/sftptogo-examples/snippets/README.md

 New code snippets: To add a new code snippet template, create a pull request with your new file.
 Since these code snippets are bundled with our app, they follow a particular structure for tags that can be used in the template as mentioned above.

-Bug fixes: We'd be happy to accept fixes to known issues in any of the code snippets, as long it's a filed through the [issues][is].
+Bug fixes: We'd be happy to accept fixes to known issues in any of the code snippets, as long they are filed through the [issues][is].

 ### How to contribute

-Once you've made your great commits:

 1. [Fork][fk] SFTP To Go examples
 2. Create a topic branch - `git checkout -b my_branch`
+3. Make your changes and commit.
-3. Push to your branch - `git push origin my_branch`
+4. Push to your branch - `git push origin my_branch`
-4. Create an [Issue][is] with a link to your branch
+6. Create an [Issue][is] with a link to your branch
-5. That's it!
+7. That's it!
 Our team will review the PR and merge

 Licensing
 =========